omnetpp/omnetpp/samples/routing/README.txt

 There are two apps provided: App generates packets with exponential interarrival times, while BurstyApp alternates between active and idle periods.
 BurstyApp's implementation demonstrates the use of the FSMs (Finite State Machine).

-The networks/ subdirectory contains further networks that can be tested with the "routing" executable -- provided OMNeT++ was compiled with support for dynamic loading of NED files (WITH_NETBUILDER option).